atulrautray/flask-app/readme.md

 ```
 chmod +x build-and-deploy.sh
 <or>
-chmod +x delete.sh
+chmod +x deletes.sh
 ```

 ## Testing

 * The Flask app's functionality is tested by the test.py file before the docker image is built.
 The test.py does not need the Flask server to be running, it directly tests the functions in the app.
 No HTTP requests are made.

-* To test the server manually, the IP can be found using the following command (flask-app and minikube should be running). curl requests can be sent to this IP to verify that app is running.
+* To test the server manually, the IP can be found using the following command (flask-app and minikube should be running). curl requests can be sent to this IP (to the /athlete endpoint specifically) to verify that app is running.
 ```
 minikube ip
 ```

 * With the IP from the above command, we can try different URL's such as:
-  * <ip from previous command\>.nip.io
+  * <ip from previous command\>.nip.io/athlete
-  * atuls-fav-athlete.<ip from previous command\>.nip.io
+  * atuls-fav-athlete.<ip from previous command\>.nip.io/athlete
-  * loacal-arc.<ip from previous command\>.nip.io
+  * loacal-arc.<ip from previous command\>.nip.io/athlete
   * Go to [nip.io](https://nip.io/) for details

 ## Key Points, Questions, Problems and Fixes